dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 {% include video.html where="/img/g/3dplot/cigar-nolines" title="factor analysis with noise" %}

 The critical thing here is that cigars are rotationally symmetric.
 If you "roll" the point cloud along the main axis of variation, it still looks basically the same.

 Now we can finally say what factor analysis is.
 It's an algorithm that takes a real dataset and adjusts the shape of the cigar so that the simulated data will look as much like the real data as possible.
 It can modify the direction of variation, and how "thick" the cigar is, but that's it.
-(Note: All this describes the *simplest possible* variant of factor analysis, which is all we need here.)
+(Note: all this describes the *simplest* possible variant of factor analysis, which is all we need here.)

 If your dataset looks like a cigar, factor analysis will fit well.
 If not, it will fit poorly.
 Here's an example of the kind of data factor analysis can't represent: